“Dear Orna and Matthew,

 You can spend years asking yourself, “What if?”
 You find that other people you date just don’t match up to the one that got away.
 Your mind can’t stop going over every interaction wondering, “What did I do?”

-Unrequited love can make you feel lonely, unlovable, and despair about your ability to ever find love again.
+Unrequited love can make you feel lonely, unlovable, and despairing about your ability to ever find love again.
 After all, if the person who you know is your soulmate doesn’t love you back then how could you ever find love?

 You Can Move On And Create Something Even Better